bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

       }
     });

-The “not recommended” examples above check for accessibility and then use the file; the “recommended” examples are better because they use the file directly and handle the error, if any.
+The "not recommended” examples above check for accessibility and then use the file; the "recommended” examples are better because they use the file directly and handle the error, if any.

 In general, check for the accessibility of a file only if the file will not be used directly, for example when its accessibility is a signal from another process.